Orthogonalized Synthetic Controls: Introduction

-In Section \ref{s: Orthogonalization}, I discuss the construction and use of the orthogonalized moment conditions.
-I discuss this first to show what properties we want the regularized estimates of the nuisance parameters to satisfy, and how the limiting values of the estimated nuisance parameters influence the asymptotic variance for the estimated parameter of interest.
-In Section \ref{s: Regularized Estimator}, I then show when the regularized estimates of parameters satisfy these conditions and discuss how to adjust the procedure to handle cases where the asymptotic variance cannot be consistently estimated.
-In Section \ref{s: SC}, I show when the high-level conditions in the previous sections are satisfied for a SCE under a linear factor model structure.
-I apply this SCE by replicating the work of \cite{Andersson2019} estimating the effect of Sweden's carbon pricing policies on CO2 emissions.
-My method finds that their results are statistically significant at commonly used levels, whereas several other methods do not.
+In section \ref{s: Orthogonalization}, I discuss the construction and use of the orthogonalized moment conditions.
+I discuss this first to show what properties we want the regularized estimates of the nuisance parameters to satisfy.
+I then show when the regularized estimates of parameters satisfy these conditions in section \ref{s: Regularized Estimator}, and I show in section \ref{s: VarianceEstimation} how to conduct valid inference even when the variance cannot be consistently estimated.
+In section \ref{s: EmpiricalApplication}, I apply my method by extending the work of \cite{Andersson2019} who estimates the effect of Sweden's carbon pricing policies on CO2 emissions.
+My method finds their results statistically significant at commonly used levels, whereas several other methods do not.
 I also conduct simulations to compare the performance of my inference method with existing approaches for SCEs.
-Lastly, in Section \ref{s: Exstensions} I discuss other applications, extensions, and limitations of the method.
+Lastly, in section \ref{s: extensions} I discuss other implementations of the method, including a version for a staggered adoption setting, and its connection to related estimators.